csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 # Security Considerations

-This creates an unencrypted signal that might be used to identify which clients believe that they have all intermediates.
-It does not reveal information about the destination or source.
-This might allow clients to be more effectively fingerprinted by peers and any elements on the network path.
+This document creates an unencrypted signal in the ClientHello that might be used to identify which clients believe that they have intermediates to build the certificate chain for their peer.
+Although it does not reveal any additional information about the peers, it might allow clients to be more effectively fingerprinted by peers or any passive observers in the network path.
+A mitigation against this concern is to encrypt the ClientHello in TLS 1.3 {{?ESNI=I-D.ietf-tls-esni}} which would hide the CA certificate suppression signal.

-Mitigations of {{?ESNI=I-D.ietf-tls-esni}}.
+This concern exists in TLS 1.2 for both the client and server as the Certificate and CertificateRequest message are uncencrypted.
+Using TLS 1.3 {{?RFC8446=rfc8446}} would eliminate the concern.

-Even if encrypt the 0xTBD1 and 0xTBD2 flags in the handshake, a passive observer could fingerprint the peers by analyzing the TLS handshake data flowing each direction.
-To alleviate the fingerprinting concern the client or server could randomly chose to not request suppression although it has cached CAs for the peer.
+Even when the 0xTBD1 and 0xTBD2 flags are encrypted in the handshake, a passive observer could fingerprint the peers by analyzing the TLS handshake data sizes flowing each direction.
+To alleviate this concern the client or server could randomly chose to not request suppression although it has the CA certificates to validate the peer.
-The probability of chosing to request suppression is a trade-off decision between the risk of fingerprinting and TLS performance.
+That would prevent a passive attacker concluding if the CA certificate suppression signal is supported by the client or server.
+The probability distribution for chosing to request suppression or not is a trade-off decision between the risk of fingerprinting and TLS performance.

 # IANA Considerations